 What does competitive pay mean?

-‘Competitive’ means comparable to other employers in the market.
+‘Competitive’ means a salary comparable to other employers in the market.
 For a similar job, a competitive salary is equal to or above the standard offered by companies in the same industry or geographical area.
-However, human resources (HR) professionals are more precise in their definition.
-For HR experts, being competitive means paying about 10 percent above or below the market average for a job.
+However, human resources (HR) professionals are more precise in their definition: For HR experts, competitive pay means offering within 10 percent (above or below) the market average for a job.

-Moreover, if salary is the number one incentive that drives someone to accept a job offer, it’s important to remember that competitive pay includes more than money.
-Today, being competitive is also about being different.
-You must offer benefits and bonuses that job seekers value.
+Moreover, it’s important to remember that competitive pay includes more than money.
+Today, being competitive is also about being different, so stand out by offering benefits and bonuses that job seekers value.
 Flexible work, paid family leave and career development plans are examples of perks that employees appreciate.

 Why is it important to offer competitive pay?

-There are many reasons you may want to offer competitive pay.
-Some of those reasons include the following:
+There are many reasons you may want to offer competitive pay, including:

 Commitment pays off

-When you provide a competitive wage, you clearly show the employees that you care.
-It is a sign of commitment: you are ready to invest in them.
-The employees welcome this message as encouragement, and in return, they invest themselves in your business.
-Loyalty can translate into increased productivity.
+Providing a competitive wage shows employees that you care and value their contributions.
+It is a sign of commitment: You’re ready to invest in them.
+Employees welcome this message as encouragement, and in return, they invest themselves in your business.
+This loyalty can translate into increased productivity and engagement.